 Cubism was an art movement that revolutionized European painting and sculpture, and the Essential Cubism 1907-1920 Braque, Picasso & Their Friends exhibit explores the work of Georges Braque and Pablo Picasso, and the other artists who influenced and were influenced by them.
 This exhibit is a must-see for anyone interested in art history or the development of modern art.

-See also Facts about coco chanel?
+See also Facts about coral reefs animals?

 What is Cubism made of